Barry S. Crane Esq.

 Prior to joining the firm, Mr. Crane was an associate at a general-practice law firm in Monmouth County, where he maintained a diverse caseload of litigation matters, and simultaneously, a heavy day-to-day transactional practice centric on real estate, liquor licensing, corporate transfers and acquisitions.

-Prior to graduating from Touro Law Center, Mr. Crane was a member of the Honor’s Program, Moot Court Team, and Mock Trial Team and Unemployment Action Center from.
+Prior to graduating from Touro Law Center, Mr. Crane was a member of the Honor’s Program, Moot Court Team, and Mock Trial Team and Unemployment Action Center.
 Mr. Crane is also a David Berg Fellow (2014) and Public Interest Law Fellow (2013), and is the recipient of the Award for Exemplary Contributions to the Quality of Student Life at Touro Law Center (2015).

 Mr. Crane also served as a Law Assistant for the Suffolk County District Attorney’s Office, and interned with the Office of the New York State Attorney General, United States Attorney’s Office, the County Attorney’s Office (Suffolk, NY), and the Chambers of the Honorable Mark D. Cohen, New York Supreme Court Justice.